ManojNair/ps-cks-cluster-setup-netpol/Clip3.md

 I'm using netshoot—it's got curl, nc, nslookup, all the tools we need.

-Now try connecting from this test pod to backend:
+Now try connecting from this test pod to backend service:

 ```bash
 kubectl exec -n production-app test-pod -- curl --max-time 3 backend